mrorigo/tuiql/docs/STATUS.md

   - Implementing golden tests for TUI components.

 - **Feature Enhancements:**
   - Adding advanced linting and formatting capabilities to the query editor.
+[COMPLETED]
   - Enhancing the results grid with virtualized scrolling and export options.

 ---